myDeveloperJourney/myDeveloperJourney/README.md

 <br>
 <br>

-<h2 align="center"><i>I specialize in building Web Applications and I have extensive experience in building "courseware" used to teach in technical schools</i></h2>
+<h2 align="center"><i>I specialize in building Web Applications, and I have extensive experience in building "courseware" used to teach in technical schools
+</i></h2>

 <b>Here are some of my most used skills/technologies</b>